tudor1204/GoogleCloudPlatform/grpc-hc-proxy/sample-server/README.md

 This folder contains a sample gRPC Server to use with the gRPC HealthCheck proxy

 ## Pre-requisites
-You need to deploy [grpcurl](https://github.com/fullstorydev/grpcurl) to test the server
+You need to install [grpcurl](https://github.com/fullstorydev/grpcurl) to test the server

 ## Build the Server
 ```bash